golanlevin/ExperimentalCapture/docs/assumptions.md

 # Assumptions to Question

+> *In this course, we aim to understand the words "photograph" and "camera" in the broadest possible sense.*

 In this course on "Experimental Capture", we aim to *question the basic assumptions of camera-based imaging*, as we generally understand it today.
 For example, we will interrogate and test underlying assumptions such as:

 * **a photo shows a scene from only one moment**